isomerpages/moh-bioethics/_bioethics-resource/Bioethics Corner.md

 *Figure 3: Ms Rosxalynd Liu, NLB’s Librarian (Arts & Gen Ref), leading the tour of the Bioethics Corner, demonstrating the use of the digital touch screen
 [Photo Credit: The National Library Board]*

-Two multimedia stations are provided near the Bioethics Corner, to encourage further exploration of the issues in bioethics using NLB’s eResources, such as databases and journals.
+Two multimedia stations have been set up beside the Bioethics Corner to encourage further exploration of NLB's e-resources.

 ![](/images/NLB%20Bioethics%20Corner/_P8A1062.jpg)
 *Figure 4: Ms Rosxalynd Liu, NLB’s Librarian (Arts & Gen Ref), demonstrating use of the multimedia stations